Last updated: June 20, 2026

 Domestic violence and unsafe homes

-Domestic violence help can include shelter, advocacy, safety planning, legal referrals, and help for children.
-DSS lists the national hotline and local domestic violence programs, and SCCADVASA connects survivors with member organizations across South Carolina.
-If you are worried about being tracked, use a safer device and avoid leaving searches open.
+Domestic violence help can include shelter, advocacy, safety planning, legal referrals, and support for children.
+DSS lists the national hotline, and SCCADVASA help connects survivors with member organizations across South Carolina.
+If your device may be watched, use a safer device and close pages when it is safe to do so.

 ASMOM also has a South Carolina family safety guide.